Definition of congress

 Congress : a particular congress; especially : the congress of the United States that includes the Senate and the House of Representatives

-Origin of CONGRESS
+Origin and Etymology of congress

-Seen & Heard
+Seen and Heard

 What made you want to look up congress?
 Please tell us where you read or heard it (including the quote, if possible).